marvinneugebauer/CS50-s-Introduction-to-Artificial-Intelligence-with-Python/README.md

 - **Project: PageRank**
     + In this project, we implementing the **PageRank’s algorithm**.
 In order to calculate PageRank we are using a combination of two approaches in pagerank.py: First by sampling pages from a Markov Chain random surfer.
 Second by iteratively applying the PageRank formula.
 - **Project: Heredity**
     + In this project we use a **Bayesian Network** in heredity.py to make inferences about a population.
 Given information about people, who their parents are, and whether they have a particular observable trait (e.g. hearing loss) caused by a given gene, our AI will infer the probability distribution for each person’s genes, as well as the probability distribution for whether any person will exhibit the trait in question.
+- **Project: Crossword**
+    + In this project we use a **Bayesian Network** in heredity.py to make inferences about a population.
+Given information about people, who their parents are, and whether they have a particular observable trait (e.g. hearing loss) caused by a given gene, our AI will infer the probability distribution for each person’s genes, as well as the probability distribution for whether any person will exhibit the trait in question.